 Some artistes happen to stay relevant their entire music career, which is about 3 to 4 decades.
-No matter the gap within their releases, they happen to still be on the charts for a while.
+No matter the gap within their releases, they are still on the charts for a while.
 Snoop Dogg and Dr Dre have been in the mainstream my entire life.
 Lil’ Wayne since the 1990s, and Ye has been in the spotlight since the 1990s (as a producer) and 2000s (as a rapper).
-Pharrell Williams, Timbaland, Daft Punk (before retiring), Drake, J. Cole, etc., all have stayed on top for more than a decade.
+Pharrell Williams, Timbaland, Daft Punk (before retiring), Drake, J. Cole, etc., have all stayed on top for over a decade.

 Some attribute this longevity in the spotlight to the artiste’s talents, which I agree with.
 However, we’ve all seen talented acts not go past 3 to 4 years in the mainstream before they are washed out of the spotlight.
 Even 50 Cent washed out as a rapper in mainstream music.
 These were folks signed to labels and had huge budgets behind them, yet, they couldn’t go beyond 1 or 2 album cycles in the mainstream.